QuenumGerald/sparq/certora/README.md

-This folder contains the verification of the Morpho Blue protocol using CVL, Certora's Verification Language.
+This folder contains the verification of the Sparq protocol using CVL, Certora's Verification Language.

-The core concepts of the Morpho Blue protocol are described in the [Whitepaper](../morpho-blue-whitepaper.pdf).
+The core concepts of the Sparq protocol are described in the [Whitepaper](../sparq-whitepaper.pdf).
 These concepts have been verified using CVL.
 We first give a [high-level description](#high-level-description) of the verification and then describe the [folder and file structure](#folder-and-file-structure) of the specification files.

 # High-level description

-The Morpho Blue protocol allows users to take out collateralized loans on ERC20 tokens.
+The Sparq protocol allows users to take out collateralized loans on ERC20 tokens.

 ## ERC20 tokens and transfers

-For a given market, Morpho Blue relies on the fact that the tokens involved respect the ERC20 standard.
+For a given market, Sparq relies on the fact that the tokens involved respect the ERC20 standard.
-In particular, in case of a transfer, it is assumed that the balance of Morpho Blue increases or decreases (depending if it's the recipient or the sender) of the amount transferred.
+In particular, in case of a transfer, it is assumed that the balance of Sparq increases or decreases (depending if it's the recipient or the sender) of the amount transferred.

 The file [Transfer.spec](specs/Transfer.spec) defines a summary of the transfer functions.
-This summary is taken as the reference implementation to check that the balance of the Morpho Blue contract changes as expected.
+This summary is taken as the reference implementation to check that the balance of the Sparq contract changes as expected.

 ```solidity
 function summarySafeTransferFrom(address token, address from, address to, uint256 amount) {